Gameboy Advance SP

 At the same time, Nintendo also paves the way for more Mayhem - the watchword of the new Start Mayhem Game Boy Advance SP marketing campaign that debuts with the new price point, showcasing different personalities for each of the GBA SP colors.

-This new price point makes Game Boy Advance SP affordable for the vast majority of the mass market, and gives people a must-have gift to automatically put at the top of their holiday gift lists, said George Harrison, Nintendo of America's senior vice president of marketing and corporate communications.
+This new price point made Game Boy Advance SP affordable for the vast majority of the mass market, and gives people a must-have gift to automatically put at the top of their holiday gift lists, said George Harrison, Nintendo of America's senior vice president of marketing and corporate communications.
 Nintendo has always owned the portable video game market, and this further strengthens our leadership position.

 Game Boy Advance SP, which is front-lit and sports a clam-shell design, has sold more than 20 million units worldwide, and will continue its dominance this fall with an impressive lineup of games.
 Before the end of the year, Nintendo will launch titles like Pokemon FireRed, Pokemon LeafGreen, F-Zero GP Legend, Mario Pinball Land, Kirby & The Amazing Mirror, Donkey Kong Country 2, Final Fantasy I & II: Dawn of Souls and Classic NES Series 2, which features old-school games like Metroid, Castlevania, Dr. Mario and Zelda II: The Adventure of Link.
 Added to this will be more than 50 titles hitting the market from Nintendo licensees.